 Building a well organized website can be critical to your success when not just recruiting new youth lacrosse players, but also when it comes to organizational management.
 Having a strong presence online can help your program store all of your information in one place.
 Which can work wonders when it comes to establishing a lot of credibility with parents, players and other lacrosse programs.

 Furthermore, having a website with your own custom domain name can do wonders when it comes to your searchability online for SEO purposes.
 With a little work, you can help push your program to the first page of Google.
 Being on the first page will help athletes and other lacrosse teams be able to find your program easily.
 Another major benefit of building a website is being able to register players online, collect their information, stream-line communications, and schedule events.
 All of which makes the idea of working with your program really easy for parents and players alike!

 A website can work wonders for your programs credibility and organization which certainly comes in handy when recruiting new lacrosse players

 Last up on our list is continuing to build out your youth lacrosse programs’ brand.
 A brand not only helps with the credibility of your program, it can also mean a lot to your players and those working with your program.
 Often times, players like to be apart of something they believe in and something they think is cool.
 Having a poor logo and color scheme certainly won’t help your program sign up more lacrosse players than another.

 For as little as $5, you can hire professional graphic designers on websites such as Fiverr to help create you a professional logo.
 Furthermore, you can then take your logo and apply it to things such as your helmets, jerseys, and website.
 This will help you to create a much more cohesive and organized brand for your program.

 Another thing to keep in mind when establishing your programs brand, is to be sure to keep all branding concurrent across all your platforms.
-Whether that’s your uniforms, website, or social medias.
+Whether that’s your uniforms, website, or social media channels.
 This will help your brand stay credible and recognizable.